sichkar-valentyn/Reinforcement_Learning_in_Python/docs/README.md

-# Reinforcement Learning in Python
+# Reinforcement Learning in Python on GitHub Page
 Implementing Reinforcement Learning (RL) Algorithms for global path planning in tasks of mobile robot navigation.
 Comparison analysis of Q-learning and Sarsa algorithms fo the environment with cliff, mouse and cheese.
 <br/>[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1317898.svg)](https://doi.org/10.5281/zenodo.1317898)